Posts

 Image

 This sermon, “Hope in Practice” , talks on the apostolic message, based on Romans 8:24-25, which in the ESV reads as follows: “For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it with patience.”
 In this sermon, Dr. Martyn Lloyd-Jones continues to exposit the theme of hope in the Bible.
 He characterizes Christian hope as an eager, joyful waiting.
 Dr Lloyd-Jones concludes with a powerful story from the autobiography of a saint from the last century, and rebukes the tendency of a believer's thinking to be all too earthly and fixated on this world.
-You can go directly to this message by clicking on the following link: Hope in Practice by Martyn Lloyd-Jones About Martyn-Lloyd Jones
+You can go directly to this message Hope in Practice by Martyn Lloyd-Jones About Martyn-Lloyd Jones

 Saints and Faithful in Christ Jesus